nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 31 - The Goodbye.md

 - **Key Event:** Angelica manages the final loading of civilians into cryo-pods, which act as a time machine to skip the upcoming dark ages.
 - **Key Event:** She reassures a young girl, Lisbet-7, that they will wake up in a better future.
-  - _Key Dialog:_ **Angelica Vance:** "When you wake up, the sky will be blue again.
+  - _Key Dialog:_ **Angelica Ward:** "When you wake up, the sky will be blue again.
 The monsters will be dust.
 And we will be free."

 ---